trishalaneeraj/trishalaneeraj.github.io/_posts/2020-04-04-feature-based-approach-with-bert.md

 # Future Work

-In future work, I will also fine-tune rather than sticking with the feature-based approach.
-While the latter might be a good and economical option for a large number of use-cases, it would be definitely worth exploring tradeoffs to using it over fine-tuning.
+In future work, I will fine-tune on this task and explore tradeoffs to using it over the fine-tuning approach.
+While the feature-based approach might be a good and economical option for a large number of use-cases, fine-tuning should boost performance further.